taqtiqa/jlenv-cookbook/README.md

 Example installations are provided in `test/fixtures/cookbooks/test/recipes/`.

-A `jlenv_system_install` or `jlenv_user_install` is required to be set so that jlenv knows which version you want to use, and is installed on the system.
+A `jlenv_user_install` is required to be set so that jlenv knows which version you want to use, and is installed on the system.

+#### NOTE:
-System wide installations of jlenv are supported by this cookbook, but discouraged by the jlenv maintainer, see [these][https://github.com/rbenv/rbenv/issues/38] [two][https://github.com/rbenv/rbenv/issues/306] issues in the rbenv repository.
+> System wide installations of jlenv are discouraged by the jlenv maintainer.

+However they are supported by this cookbook, see [these][https://github.com/rbenv/rbenv/issues/38] [two][https://github.com/rbenv/rbenv/issues/306] issues in the rbenv repository for the reasons why.

 ## Pkg